Sherpa people

 The Sherpa people (ཤར་པ།) are a Tibetan ethnic group native to the mountainous regions of Nepal, India, and the Tibetan Autonomous Region of China.

 Most Sherpas live in eastern Nepal: the provinces of Bagmati (mainly in the districts of Dolakha, Sindhupalchok and Rasuwa) and Koshi (mainly in the districts of Solukhumbu, Sankhuwasabha and Taplejung).
 Some live north of Kathmandu, in the Bigu and Helambu regions.
 They can also be found in Tingri County, Bhutan, and the Indian states of Sikkim and northern West Bengal (the Darjeeling and Kalimpong districts).
 Sherpas establish monasteries known as gompas in these regions, where they follow their local traditions.
 Tengboche was the first celibate monastery in Solu-Khumbu.

 The Sherpa language is part of the southern branch of the Tibeto-Burman languages, mixed with eastern (Khams Tibetan) and central Tibetan dialects.
 This language is separate from Lhasa Tibetan, and is unintelligible to Lhasa speakers.

 The Sherpa people are associated with mountaineering, and many work as mountaineering and climbing guides in the Himalayas region.
-They have been instrumental in the first ascents of a number of Himalayan peaks, most notably in 1953 when mountaineer Tenzing Norgay became one of the first two people to reach the summit of Mount Everest.
+They have been instrumental in the first ascents of a number of Himalayan peaks, most notably in 1953 when Sherpa mountaineer Tenzing Norgay became one of the first two people to reach the summit of Mount Everest.

 History

 Sherpas are descended from nomads who settled in the Himalayas near Mount Everest: the Khumbu and Solu regions of Mahālangūr Himāl.
 This area is along the border between Nepal and China.
 It is in the Solukhumbu District of Koshi, the easternmost province of Nepal and south of China's Tibet Autonomous Region.

 Oral Sherpa history lists four clans who migrated from Kham to Solukhumbu: Minyakpa, Thimmi, Lamas Sherwa, and Chawa.
 These clans evolved into more than 20 groups.
 During the 13th and 14th centuries, conflict with Mahayana Buddhism may have contributed to Sherpa migration from Tibet to Nepal's Khumbu regions.
 Before crossing into the Himalayas, Sherpa migrants traveled through Ü and Tsang.

 By the 15th century, the Khumbu Sherpas attained autonomy in newly-formed Nepal.
 As tensions with China increased in the 1960s, Nepali government influence on the Sherpas grew.
 Khumbu became a national park in 1976, and tourism became a major economic sector.

-The word sherpa derives from the Tibetan words shar (ཤར, "east") and pa (པ, "people").
+The word sherpa derives from the Tibetan words shar (ཤར, 'east') and pa (པ, 'people').
 The reason for this derivation is unclear, but a common explanation notes that the Sherpas originated in eastern Tibet.
 The community is based in the Nepalese highlands, however, which is south of Tibet.